deepset-ai/haystack/CONTRIBUTING.md

 If this is your first contribution, a good starting point is looking for an open issue that's marked with the label ["good first issue"](https://github.com/deepset-ai/haystack/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
 The core contributors periodically mark certain issues as good for first-time contributors.
-Those issues are usually limited in scope, easy fixable and low priority, so there is absolutely no reason why you should not try fixing them, it's a good excuse to start looking into the project and a safe space for experimenting failure: if you don't get the grasp of something, pick another one!
+Those issues are usually limited in scope, easily fixable and low priority, so there is absolutely no reason why you should not try fixing them, it's a good excuse to start looking into the project and a safe space for experimenting failure: if you don't get the grasp of something, pick another one!

 ### Setting up your development environment

-Haystack makes heavy use of [Hatch](https://hatch.pypa.io/latest/), a Python project manager that we use to set up the virtual environments, build the project and publish packages.
+Haystack makes heavy use of [Hatch](https://hatch.pypa.io/latest/), a Python project manager that we use to set up the virtual environments, build the project, and publish packages.
 As you can imagine, the first step towards becoming a Haystack contributor is installing Hatch.
-There are a variety of install methods depending on your operating system platform, version and personal taste: please have a look at [this page](https://hatch.pypa.io/latest/install/#installation) and keep reading once you can run from your terminal:
+There are a variety of installation methods depending on your operating system platform, version, and personal taste: please have a look at [this page](https://hatch.pypa.io/latest/install/#installation) and keep reading once you can run from your terminal:

 ```console